B1aSst/homelab/diagrams/diagram.md

 # Diagram

+Dependings on the context, I use different tools to make diagrams :
+- D2 for clean diagram
+- Draw.io or Visio to create fast diagram in GUI

+## D2

 I use [D2](https://d2lang.com/) to create diagrams.
 It's clean and easy to use.

 To try it out online: [Playground](https://play.d2lang.com/)